xentral/laravel-docs/README.md

 - Check that your paths are correctly configured in `config/docs.php`
 - Verify that your PHP files are syntactically correct

-**Docker build fails**
+**Build fails**
-- Ensure Docker is running
+- Ensure uv is installed and accessible in your PATH
-- Check that the configured Docker image is available
+- Check that you have internet access for downloading Python packages
 - Verify that the output directory has proper permissions

 **Empty documentation pages**